 There is not much of a difference between the two other than accuracy.
 GPS has a constellation size of 31 satellites, whereas the new BeiDou will have about 35 of them.
 When fully operational (by 2020), BeiDou Satellite Navigation System is expected to provide more accurate location services than the GPS.

-Back in 2016, it was claimed that the Chinese system will attain millimeter-level accuracy (after post-processing), means it will be ten times more accurate than the most precise GPS levels.
+Back in 2016, it was claimed that the Chinese system will attain millimeter-level accuracy (after post-processing), which means it will be ten times more accurate than the most precise GPS levels.

 Area covered by WAAS (Wide Area Augmentation System) Image Courtesy: US Federal Aviation Administration